ryanfb/etc/_posts/2019-02-25-resources_for_reading_homeric_greek.md

 ## *Homeric Greek: A Book For Beginners*
 ### Clyde Pharr

 [The original 1920 version of this book is freely-available in the public domain](https://archive.org/details/homericgreekabo01phargoog/), but there have been two later revisions of it—one by John Wright in 1985, and [a further revision by Paula Debnar which is curently in print from the University of Oklahoma Press](https://amzn.to/2H117Nc).
 This textbook is designed for students with no background in Greek, leading them through the grammar of Homeric Greek in particular, culminating in readings of *Iliad* 1.1-611.
+There's also an excellent web site with a vast amount of supplementary material (videos, exercises, etc.) for the book available here: <https://commons.mtholyoke.edu/hrgs/>

 ## [*Beginning Greek with Homer*](https://amzn.to/2EuJy6z)
 ### Frank Beetham